Technology has a tendency to amplify pre-existing inequities, but how far does machine learning extend these biases to mortgage approvals?

 These questions will rightly be at the vanguard of research as the technology develops, and we can only hope the knowledge of what needs to change will prove a valuable tool in making that change a reality, leading us into a future in which machine learning can be an equalising force.

-This article draws on findings from the paper “Predictably Unequal?
+This article, originally published on IB Knowledge, draws on findings from the paper “Predictably Unequal?
 The Effects of Machine Learning on Credit Markets” by Andreas Fuster (Swiss National Bank), Paul Goldsmith-Pinkham (Federal Reserve Banks), Tarun Ramadorai and Ansgar Walther (Imperial College London).